 Imported cabbage worms (Pieris rapae, syn.
-Artogeia rapae) can wreak havoc in a vegetable garden.
-If left unchecked, they’ll consume the leaves, stems, and even the flower buds of all members of the cabbage family.
+Artogeia rapae) can wreak havoc in a vegetable garden, especially on collards, cabbage, radish, kohlrabi, rutabaga, mustard greens, broccoli, and other members of the brassica family.
+If left unchecked, they’ll consume the leaves, stems, and even the flower buds of all members of this plant family.
 Thankfully, cabbage worm control isn’t difficult, if you arm yourself with the information you need to tackle these common garden pests.

 What is a cabbage worm?

 Technically called the imported cabbage worm, this pest is a native of Europe.
-It’s now found across much of North America and produces several generations per year.
-Adult cabbage worm butterflies are a common summertime sight in yards and gardens, my own included.
+It’s now found across much of North America, and their quick life cycle means they produce several generations per year.
+Adult cabbage worm butterflies (they are not moths) are also known as cabbage whites or small whites.
+They are a common summertime sight in yards and gardens, my own included.
 The white butterflies have a wing-span of about one to one-and-a-half inches.
-Females have two dark spots on each forewing.
+Females have two black spots on each forewing.
 Males have only one spot.

 Larval cabbage worms aren’t actually worms at all; they’re caterpillars.
-They are difficult to spot when they’re young because they often hangout on the undersides of leaves or along the leaf veins, which helps to camouflage them.
+Like another common pest known as cabbage loopers, they are difficult to spot when they’re young because they often hangout on the undersides of leaves or along the leaf veins, which helps to camouflage them.
 As the caterpillars grow, they become a soft, velvety green and develop a faint yellow stripe down the center of their back.
 There are several other caterpillar species that feed on the same family of plants, but identifying cabbage worms is easy if you look for the yellow stripe.

 Preferred cabbage worm host plants